nooorsaid/Project-tic-Sigl/README.md

 Note:<br>
-(Oussama Youb created a github account but could not send it because of phone problems)
+(Oussama Youb created a github account but could not send the project through it because of phone problems)